Skip to main contentScroll Top

 No need to overload yourself with water bottles, you'll find them for sale everywhere along this route, normal cost 10 ฿.
 You'll also find toilets pretty much everywhere (if you don't sweat enough) but they usually charge a fee, often 5 ฿, so always carry some change with you.

-The little tip to make change, buy a bottle of water at 7/11 (these convenience stores that you see everywhere) With a big bill, they will always have change.
+The little trick to get change, buy a bottle of water at 7/11 (those convenience stores you see everywhere) with a large bill, they will always have change.

-Finally, a gesture of common sense, think to wear a hat, the sun can be strong depending on the season.
+Finally, as a matter of common sense, remember to wear a hat; the sun can be very strong depending on the season.

 What better way to start your first day than to discover the must-sees of the old town, which I have already dedicated an article to: Bangkok Essentials in One Day.